pant5803/e_commerce_website_php_mongodb/README.md

 This is an e commerce website project using PHP for backend and MONGODB for databse.

 To run this project :
-connect xampp (Apache server) from mongodb save project in xampp -> htdocs create database "olxlist" in mongodb import collections from the folder provided.
+connect xampp (Apache server) from mongodb.
+Save project in xampp -> htdocs.
+Create database "olxlist" in mongodb.
+Import collections from the folder provided ("import_collections_mongodb").

-setup your xampp smtp to send mails and replace maild "toshitpant0808@gmail.com" from your own mail id.
+Setup your xampp smtp to send mails and replace maild "toshitpant0808@gmail.com" from your own mail id.

 user login :-
 signup as a new user